 Discrepancies happen when there are revenue and impression discrepancies between ad servers and ad network dashboards.
 It is critical to know and understand ad serving so that you can maximize ad revenues as a publisher.
 Find out how to calculate true CPMs here.

 Revenue attribution also known as UTM tracking is a way of attributing revenue to specific traffic sources.
-Find out more about it here.

 Forecasting can usually be done through an ad server and helps publishers estimate the amount of ad inventory their site or app has available in the future.